jrcarli/radio_pro_ssd1306_128x32_i2c/README.md

   * <https://www.adafruit.com/products/931>

 ## Controls
-I used 10k potentiometers, connected to Pro Micro ADC inputs, to control the channel and volume.
+I used three 10k potentiometers, connected to Pro Micro ADC inputs, to control the channel and volume.

 Traditional FM radio supports 100 stations (at least in the United States).